 My estimates on the popularity of this topic are that it’s at least 2-3 times as popular as pop up campers and thus it’s more profitable potentially, but you can also COMBINE the pop up campers idea with RV living and make a whole site dedicated to this lifestyle.

-It’s also evergreen, and combines a mix of cheap, simple accessories that you can sell AND high ticket ones.
+It’s also an evergreen niche, and combines a mix of cheap, simple accessories that you can sell AND high ticket ones.

 3) Wilderness survival.